St Patrick’s Day Jewelry Your Clients Will Love

-These simple and cute four-leaf clover studs with a little CZ stone set on one of the leaves are great for everyday.
-They are perfect for the woman who has more than one ear piercing, who can rock studs and dangling earrings, and they can also serve as a basic to be worn daily because of the high-quality sterling silver posts that will stay neutral and protect her ears.
+These simple and cute four-leaf clover studs with a little CZ stone set on one of the leaves are great for every day.
+They are perfect for women who have more than one ear piercing, who can rock studs and dangling earrings, and they can also serve as a basis to be worn daily because of the high-quality sterling silver posts that will stay neutral and protect her ears.

 Bring good luck into your life with this sterling silver shamrock amulet bracelet.
 You can wear it with anything and everything, as the simple silver design is versatile and can easily become part of your everyday jewelry collection.
-With a high-polish shine, the 925 sterling silver bracelet is sure to be best seller in your shop.
+With a high-polish shine, the 925 sterling silver bracelet is sure to be a best-seller in your shop.